Tube Lines: Background

-Tube Lines was founded by a consortium of Amey plc (a subsidiary of Grupo Ferrovial), Bechtel and Jarvis plc in 2000 to bid for the PPP contract.
-In 2005, Jarvis sold its stake to fellow shareholder Amey for £147 million.
-Tube Lines planned to subcontract work to achieve the lowest possible cost, with Metronet (the other PPP consortium) awarding contracts directly to its shareholders.
+Tube Lines was founded in 2000 by a consortium of Amey plc (a subsidiary of Ferrovial), Bechtel and Jarvis plc to jointly bid for the PPP contract.
+During January 2005, Jarvis sold its stake in the consortium to fellow shareholder Amey in exchange for £147 million.
+Tube Lines planned to subcontract work to achieve the lowest possible cost, while Metronet (the other PPP consortium) awarding contracts directly to its shareholders.